Call Today – 386.320.6169

 Working with an experienced probate attorney in the ancillary jurisdiction can significantly reduce the burden on the personal representative.
 The guidance of a knowledgeable attorney will also help avoid errors that may occur as the result of the personal representative’s unfamiliarity with Florida probate timelines, notice requirements, and other substantive and procedural obligations.

-If you’ve recently lost a loved one and are now attempting to manage probate administration in two or more states, give yourself the advantage of an experienced probate lawyer in each jurisdiction.
+If you’ve recently lost a loved one and are now attempting to manage probate administration in two or more states, give yourself the advantage of an experienced Florida probate attorney in each jurisdiction.
 Thomas Upchurch is the experienced Florida estate lawyer you need to contact.
 He has the knowledge required to guide you smoothly through ancillary probate administration in Florida.

 Just fill out the form at the bottom of this page or call 386-320-6169 right now to schedule a consultation.